Direct Preference Optimization for Adaptive Concept-based Explanations: Pragmatic Explanations

 More formally, let $f: \X \to \Y$ with $\Y = [k] \coloneqq \{1, \dots, k\}$ be a fixed predictor that maps an input $x \in \X$ to one of $k$ classes.
-We assume $f$ can be seen as the composition of a feature encoder $h: \X \to \R^d$ with a downstream classifier $g: \R^d \to \Y$, i.e. $f(x) = g(h(x))$, and that we have access to the embeddings $h(x)$.
-Denote $S: \R^d \to \U$ a speaker model (i.e., the explainer) that takes embeddings as input and generates utterances in $\U$.
-We consider utterances (i.e., explanations) composed of at most $l$ claims from a vocabulary $\C = \{c_1,\dots,c_m\}$, where each claim can be labeled \verb|+1| or \verb|-1| depending on whether it is true or false for input $x$, i.e. $\U \subseteq (\C \times \{-1,+1\})^{\leq l}$.
-For example, in chest X-ray classification, $f$ may predict whether a scan shows signs of lung opacity and $\C$ is a vocabulary of medical findings such as \emph{edema}, \emph{consolidation}, or \emph{pneumothorax}.
-Then, a plausible utterance for the prediction \emph{``signs of lung opacity''} could be $u = [(\verb|edema,+1|), (\verb|pneumothorax,-1|)]$.
-We note that the choice of using a vocabulary of claims instead of freeform text is motivated by the fact that it reflects existing concept-based explanation methods \cite{kim2018interpretability,chattopadhyay2023variational,yuksekgonul2022post,teneggi2022shap,wangconcept}, and, as we will see shortly, it allows us to ground utterances in existing knowledge bases without the need for claim decomposition and verification \cite{wanner2024dndscore,kamoi2023wice}.
-Furthermore, using individual claims allows us to present utterances in a concise way as a list of facts about the input, as we will do in our reader study.
+We assume $f$ can be seen as the composition of a feature encoder $h: \X \to \R^d$ with a downstream classifier $g: \R^d \to \Y$, \ie~$f(x) = g(h(x))$, and that we have access to the embeddings $h(x)$.
+We define $S: \R^d \to \U$ as a speaker model (\ie, the explainer) that takes embeddings as input and generates utterances in $\U$.
+Following prior work on concept-based explanations \cite{koh2020concept,kim2018interpretability,yuksekgonul2022post}, we consider utterances (\ie, explanations) composed of at most $l$ claims from a vocabulary $\C = \{c_1,\dots,c_m\}$, where each claim can be labeled \verb|+1| or \verb|-1| depending on whether it is true or false for input $x$, \ie~$\U \subseteq (\C \times \{-1,+1\})^{\leq l}$.
+For example, in chest X-ray classification, $f$ may predict whether a scan shows signs of lung opacity, and $\C$ is a vocabulary of medical findings such as \emph{edema}, \emph{consolidation}, or \emph{pneumothorax}.
+Then, a possible utterance explaining the prediction \emph{``signs of lung opacity''} could be $u = [(\verb|edema,+1|), (\verb|pneumothorax,-1|)]$.

+We remark that this choice is not unique, and other types of utterances exist, such as freeform or counterfactual explanations \cite{guidotti2024counterfactual}.
+While limited, this will be a useful choice motivated by the fact that: $(i)$ concept-based explanations allow for comparison with existing interpretability methods, such as V-IP \cite{chattopadhyay2023variational}; $(ii)$ they can be grounded in existing datasets with human annotations of semantic features \cite{irvin2019chexpert,wah2011caltech,daneshjou2022skincon}; and $(iii)$ they can be presented intuitively as a list of facts---which will be important for the design of our user study.
+In contrast, freeform explanations would require claim decomposition and verification \cite{wanner2024dndscore}, an additional layer of complexity outside the scope of the current submission, and counterfactual explanations may put a high cognitive load on the participants of our user study.
+Specifically, it would have been infeasible for participants to meaningfully understand counterfactual claims between hundreds of possible classes.